AtlasOfLivingAustralia/volunteer-portal/README.md

 ##Contributing

 DigiVol is a [Grails] v2.3.11 based web application.
-It uses a [PostgreSQL] for data storage.
+It uses [PostgreSQL] for data storage.
 Development follows the [git flow] workflow.

 For git flow operations you may like to use the `git-flow` command line tools.
 Either install [Atlassian SourceTree] which bundles its own version or install them via: